CodePlatoonAlumni/docs/docs/index.md

 ## Local Dev

 If you are wanting to add to the docs and want to run a server locally, this is setup with docker to make that easy.
-Just run the following: `make docs_build` and then `make docs_run`.
+If you don't have Docker Desktop installed, install it from [here](https://www.docker.com/get-started).
+Once you have docker, run the following: `make docs_build` and then `make docs_run`.
 If you want to know what those commands do, just look for those keys in the Makefile.

 ## Releasing